University of Hamburg: Facilities and associated institutes

 The Hamburg State and University Library Carl von Ossietzky, established in 1479, contains over 5 million volumes and is the biggest academic library in the Hamburg metropolitan area.
 It is also used as a legal deposit and archive for the city-state.
 It owns a large number of special collections and items of historic value, including medieval manuscripts.
 Hamburg University Press is also part of the library system.
 The university also oversees three museums: the Zoological Museum Hamburg, the Mineralogical Museum Hamburg and the Museum of Geology and Paleontology Hamburg.
 All of these are located on the central campus.

-A large number of Associated Institutes (An-Institute) are affiliated with the university, among them the Hans-Bredow-Institut for Media Research and the Heinrich Pette Institute – Leibniz Institute for Experimental Virology.
+A large number of Associated Institutes (An-Institute) are affiliated with the university, among them the Hans-Bredow-Institut for Media Research and the Leibniz Institute of Virology.
 Other affiliated institutions include: